 The below table shows how the value of Tk.
 1 lac with 12% annual returns varies with different expense ratios.
-Fund A with lowest expense ratio has become Tk.
-7,50,071 in a span of 20 years while Fund C with highest expense ratio has become Tk.5,81,370.
+Fund A with the lowest expense ratio has become Tk.
+7,50,071 in a span of 20 years while Fund C with the highest expense ratio has become Tk.5,81,370.
 The difference between the highest and lowest expense ratio is Tk.1,68,701.

 Maintain Investment Discipline

 Markets reach all-time highs and investors start to receive calls to either invest or even worse exit their investments and ‘cash in’.
-In an effort to make the most of the market rally, the mistake they generally make is to exit from their investments – investments which could have the potential to give them much more than they might have got at the time of exit.
+In an effort to make the most of the market rally, the mistake they generally make is to exit from their investments – investments that could have the potential to give them much more than they might have got at the time of exit.
 When investing, you need to understand, that it is very important to continue being disciplined and that investments should always be linked to your financial goals.
 This stands true, especially in the case of equities.
-Equities are more of a long term investment option, since equities as an asset class has the potential to give good returns over a long period of time (with higher risk).
+Equities are more of a long-term investment option since equities as an asset class have the potential to give good returns over a long period of time (with higher risk).
 Therefore, it is advised that you hold on to four investments even if the markets are not moving in a favorable direction.
-Moreover there is one way you can negate the effects of market cycles and also bring financial discipline in your investments – SIPs.
+Moreover, there is one way you can negate the effects of market cycles and also bring financial discipline in your investments – SIPs.
 Systematic Investment Plans or SIPs are said to be an ideal way for investors to create wealth in the long term.

 Adequate Research before Investing

-Sure, distributors or advisors can be of a help when choosing a mutual fund, but you should ideally do some research on your own as well.
-With the advent of the internet it has become a lot easier to simply key in the name of the fund, check the pedigree of the fund, the performance etc before investing.
+Sure, distributors or advisors can be of help when choosing a mutual fund, but you should ideally do some research on your own as well.
+With the advent of the internet, it has become a lot easier to simply key in the name of the fund, check the pedigree of the fund, the performance, etc before investing.
 One needs to understand, that investing, especially in equities comes with associated risk.
 Therefore basic research on which kind of asset class should you park your money in, whether the fund you are looking for has a good track record in the past, etc will help you be that much more confident while making the investment.

 Never Compromise Financial Goals for Some Quick Gains